straut12/sj4u-gh/_pages/ref/linux/linuxdistros.md

 4. Virtual Machine (ie VirtualBox) - You create a virtual environment within your OS (windows/macOS/Linux) that runs the Linux distro you're testing out.
 Memory/CPU resources are shared so you need a decent system to run a Virtual Machine.

 ## System Pre Check
-After setting up Linux/Windows dual boot on multiple systems I've ran into a few items to be careful of before starting the install process (including setup of Linux USB boot stick).
+After setting up Linux/Windows dual boot on multiple systems I've ran into a few items to be careful of before starting the install process or even setting up the Linux USB boot stick.
 1. **Partition Style** Check the partition style of the drive your windows system resides.
 Is it MBR or GPT?
 If you are adding disk drives for the Linux distro it is best to keep the partition styles the same and not mix-n-match.
 MBR (master boot record) is older and has limitions on number of partitions and size.
-GPT (GUID Partition Table) is newer without the partition number restrictions.
-How to check partition style.
+GPT (GUID Partition Table) is newer without partition number restrictions.
+    **How to check partition style.**
-    * Using Windows to check partion style - If you already have unallocated/free space on the drive (or you can create some free space for your linux distro) go to Disk Management (right click on PC file folder and select manage).
+    * Using **Windows** to check partion style - If you already have unallocated/free space on the drive (or you can create some free space for your linux distro) go to Disk Management (right click on PC file folder and select manage).
 Select the unallocated space partition and under properties/volume it will note the partition style.
 A second option is diskpart.
 Under run (window-R) type diskpart.
 A command line will appear and if you type "list disk" it will show if the drive is gpt. (if running the windows installation script you can get to diskpart command with "Shift F10") ​​​
     * If you have a disk drive you're setting up and you want to make it gpt you can use diskpart. (be careful and make sure you're using the disk you're installing the Linux distro on)
     ```console
     ​$ list disk